Homemade Chili Seasoning Recipe

 You can do this by purchasing large containers of the spices on Amazon.
 Or find them in stores like Costco or Smart and Final.
 You can also head to the bulk spices aisle at your local grocery store.
 Fill up bags of your favorite spices at a fraction of the cost!

-Store in an airtight container, such as a mason jar, for up to 2 years in the pantry.
+Store in an airtight container, such as a mason jar.

 Is chili powder the same thing as chili seasoning?